LabStyle gets Israeli approval to market diabetes meter

-TEL AVIV, July 28 (Reuters) - LabStyle Innovations Corp said on Monday it has received approval from Israel’s Ministry of Health to sell its Dario smart meter for diabetes in Israel.
+TEL AVIV (Reuters) - LabStyle Innovations Corp said on Monday it has received approval from Israel’s Ministry of Health to sell its Dario smart meter for diabetes in Israel.

 The market launch of Dario began in late March in the United Kingdom, Italy, and New Zealand.
 In early 2014 LabStyle said it filed an application with the U.S. Food and Drug Administration to market the Dario system.